HydroModPy/HydroModPy/docs/source/architecture/packages/spatial.rst

   ``worker.py`` runs it. ``run(job, exit_code_for=...)`` takes a job
   directory, reads the one document the caller wrote, writes its six artefacts inside it and seals it.
-It opens no workspace, no catalog and no database, registers nothing in the user's state directory, and reaches no network.
-The exit-code mapper is an argument because ``spatial`` cannot import ``cli``, and because the exception a capability raises and the status a shim reads are two contracts.
+It opens no workspace, no catalog and no database, and registers nothing in the user's state directory.
+  It declares ``reaches_network=()`` and a gate checks it against a real run, so "no network" is the declaration and not a hope.
+The exit-code mapper is an argument because
+  ``spatial`` cannot import ``cli``, and because the exception a capability raises and the status a shim reads are two contracts.